MIXED POND ASSOCIATION

 After the threat receded the Action Group became dormant for a few years.
 The stimulus for resuscitating it was the decision by the City to embark on a project of flood control involving major construction work to raise the dams along both chains of ponds on the Heath.

 Swimmers and many other Heath users were worried that the work was more extensive than necessary and could damage the ponds and surrounding landscape.
-In 2012 some regular Mixed Pond swimmers contacted the organisers of the former Action Group and arranged a meeting where it was decided to re-establish the association under the new name to represent the interests of Mixed Pond users in relation to the construction work and also in the longer term.
+In 2012 it was decided to re-establish the association under the new name to represent the interests of Mixed Pond users in relation to the construction work and also in the longer term.

-We circulated a questionnaire to members and gave it to many more users of the pond.
-By a large majority those who answered said they liked the pond as it is and wanted to avoid radical change although a few complained about the condition of the facilities and wanted new, modern ones.
+We circulated a questionnaire to members other users of the pond.
+By a large majority those who answered said they liked the pond as it is and wanted to avoid radical change.
 A significant number favoured minor improvements like cold showers inside the changing compounds.

-We followed the majority in advising only minor improvements but also pressed for desilting which had in any case been promised.
-At a later stage we learned that the City did not have a budget even for the minor improvements and so, in the event, there have been almost no changes.
-A previous program of desilting was also not as effective as we hoped.
-So, after much discussion, a major desilting operation took place in the spring of 2018 and involved the removal of massive amounts of silt from the bottom of the pont and the cutting back of the large overgrown trees on the banks.
+We followed the majority in proposing only minor improvements but also pressed for desilting of the pond.
+So, after much discussion, a major desilting operation took place in the spring of 2018 and involved the removal of massive amounts of silt from the bottom of the pond and the cutting back of the large overgrown trees on the banks.
 A new reed bed was also established which will help to encourage wildlife and maintain the water quality.

 Picture